 Yes, there are many things you can buy online and just about any store that can help you whiten your teeth.
 However, your dentist should be the first place you go to determine if there isn’t any underlying cause for the yellowing.
 Once you’ve been checked out thoroughly, your dentist can recommend different options for you.

-Experts suggest that it can take anywhere from 30 minutes to 2 weeks for yellow teeth to turn white, depending on the concentration of the bleaching agent and the exposure time.
+Experts suggest that it can take up to 2 weeks for yellow teeth to turn white, depending on the concentration of the bleaching agent and the exposure time.
 Yet, the end result is determined by the whitening method employed, as you can’t expect to lighten your teeth for more than 1 or 2 shades with over-the-counter products.

 Keep reading and you’ll discover everything you need about your whitening options and how to gain back your confidence through whiter teeth.